 The game currently cosists of several game modes.
-The main game mode are Random Battles.
-They are the most commonly played battles which you can join either alone or in a platoon of up to 3 people.
+The main game mode is Random Battles.
+They are the most commonly played battles that you can join either alone or in a platoon of up to 3 people.

-Random battles can be played in three modes: standard battle, assault or encounter.
-Each battle mode has its own specific rules.
-The modes have been described in detail in the newcomers guide.
+Random battles can be played in three different types: standard battle, assault or encounter.
+Each battle type has its own specific rules.
+The types are described in detail in the Newcomers Guide.

-Apart from random battles there are also company battles during which two organized teams face each other on random maps.
-The training battle mode allows players to face each other without risking spending credits on repair of the vehicles.
-Be warned though, the consumables used and shells fired during training battles are not reimbursed, you will have to pay their full value if they are used.
-The last battle type are special battles which are reserved for pre-arranged battles such as Clan Wars battles.
+Apart from Random Battles there are also company battles, during which two organised teams face each other on random maps, and Team Battles, during which pre-organised teams of up to 7 players confront each other under specific conditions (such as a Tier point limit).
+The training battle mode allows players to battle each other without having to spend credits on repair of the vehicles.
+Be warned though, the consumables used and shells fired during training battles are not reimbursed - you will have to pay their full value if they are used.
+The last battle type is special battles, which are reserved for pre-arranged battles such as Clan Wars battles.